 Riak CS Enterprise

-Riak CS Enterprise extends Riak CS with multi-datacenter replication, monitoring, and 24×7 support.
-Customers use multi-datacenter replication to serve global traffic, create availability zones, maintain active backups, or meet disaster recovery and regulatory requirements.
-Multi-datacenter replication can be used in two or more sites.
-Data can be replicated across data centers using realtime or fullsync synchronization.
+Riak CS Enterprise extends Riak CS with Multi-Datacenter Replication, monitoring, and 24×7 support.
+Customers may use Multi-Datacenter Replication to serve global traffic, create availability zones, maintain active backups, or meet disaster recovery and regulatory requirements.
+Multi-Datacenter Replication can be used in two or more sites, and data can be replicated across datacenters using realtime or fullsync synchronization.

-Multi-datacenter replication in Riak CS provides two modes of object replication: fullsync and realtime sync.
-Data is streamed over a TCP connection, and multi-datacenter replication in Riak CS has support for SSL so data can be securely replicated between sites.
+Multi-Datacenter Replication in Riak CS provides two modes of object replication: fullsync and realtime sync.
+Data is streamed over a TCP connection and Multi-Datacenter Replication in Riak CS has support for SSL so that data can be securely replicated between sites.

 Realtime sync is triggered when an update is sent from a client to a primary Riak CS implementation.
 Once replicated in the first location, the updates are streamed in real time to the secondary site.
 But what happens if a client requests an object from the secondary cluster and not all of its blocks have been replicated to that cluster?
 With Riak multi-site replication, the secondary cluster will request any missing blocks from the primary cluster so that the client can be served.